-We compare the work presented here against the extremely popular MCL approach present in Robot Operating System (ROS), called Adaptive Monte Carlo Localisation (AMCL) [6].
-AMCL is the standard MCL approach in the robotics community.
+We compare the work presented here against the extremely popular MCL approach present in Robot Operating System (ROS), called Adaptive Monte Carlo Localisation (AMCL) [9].
+While more modern approaches [2] exist, they are based on the same principles as AMCL and simply change the particle sampling strategy.
+More importantly, AMCL is the standard MCL approach in the robotics community.
 Any improvements over this approach are therefore extremely valuable.
-In all experiments, any overlapping parameters (such as $\sigma_o$ ) are kept the same.
-The only parameters varied are $\epsilon{\ell}$ , $\epsilon_o$ and $\epsilon_o$ .
+In all experiments, any overlapping parameters (such as σ_o) are kept the same.
+The only parameters varied are ε_l , ε_o and ε_σ .